-Jesus’ first follower were called disciples.
-A disciple was not a fan, or a hanger-on.
+Jesus’ first followers were called disciples.
+A disciple was not a fan or a hanger-on.
 A disciple was someone who was so intrigued by a certain teacher, that they spent as much time as they could with him.
 Why?
 So that they could learn how to do life the way the teacher did.
 It wasn’t just about learning information.
 It was about learning a new way of being.
 Less a student, more an apprentice.
 (Here’s more on this idea.)

-In my next post I’ll tackle the how.
+In my next post, I’ll tackle the how.
 How do we go about learning from Jesus?
 I mean, it’s not like he’s sitting in the coffee shop across from us, right?

 Today I’ll leave you with this: To claim to be a follower of Jesus requires us to get clear about who exactly we are following.
 This isn’t something that someone can do for you.
 Like any relationship, it’s something you must pursue for yourself.

 (Note: Part 2 of this post can be found here: How do we learn from Jesus when Jesus isn’t physically here with us?)